divofred/teach_next_strapi/README.md

 ## TODO

 # 1) Adaptive:

 - Base breakpoints: 320/768/1024/1440
 - isMobile, isTablet, isDesktop from useCheckViewport hook

 # 2) Types:

 - We dont have much entities, all types must be described and exctracted from src/types/types.ts file

 # 3) Add captcha, rules, contract offer, validation to profile data changes

 # 4) Add React Query v4, update all requests, add statuses (isLoading, isError, etc...):

 - Add react-skeleton
 - Manage server requests, get rid of client requests

 # 5) Add payment method

-# 6) Try to delete manAttributes and womanAttributes and take height and weight validation (required or not) to backend
+# 6) Try to delete PokemanAttributes and PokewomanAttributes and take height and weight validation (required or not) to backend

 # 7) Add filters for men